 11 Oct 10 Proven Tips for Car Safety in Halloween

-Halloween is all fun…no second idea about it!
-However, along with fun, it can also be a dangerous time for drivers and pedestrians in Lafayette, LA.
-Here are a few tips to keep family, friends and yourself safe during Halloween festivities and prevent a disastrous collision.
-And if there is an accident nevertheless, get support of a car injury attorney, Lafayette, LA.
+Halloween is all fun…no second thoughts about it!
+However, along with fun, it can also be a dangerous time for drivers and pedestrians.
+Here are a few tips to keep family, friends and yourself safe during Halloween festivities and prevent disaster.

 1. Avoid distraction

 Halloween or not, it is always better not to get distracted while driving as it is the single largest reason of car accidents.
 Keep your cellphone out of the reach of your hands and resist the temptation of gorging on snacks until you reach the destination.
 Waiting a bit for having those snacks is always a preferred choice than banging your vehicle into another and crushing your bones.

 2. Use headlights

 Light up your headlights even if you are driving in day time.
 Chances of fellow drivers and pedestrians not seeing you are minimized when your headlights are on.
 Just shine the headlights without using brights.
 Whether you are driving in residential or commercial area, headlights should be on.